heladeradr/wifilog/README.md

 - Session Management: The log file can contain multiple sessions, decluttering your desktop.
 - Licensed under the MIT License, I encourage community contributions and improvements.
 ### Usage
+- Unzip file
-- Open a terminal on your project's directory
+- Open a terminal on unzipped folder
 - `python ./WifiLog-v2.py`
 - The program will start logging everything to the file (it will be created if it doesn't exist)
 ### Quirks (READ!!!)